pvlib/pvlib-python/README.md

 * Developers should strongly consider contributing to the official Sandia repo rather than, or in addition to, our fork.
 * Reread the above point (...waiting...) before the following (...waiting again...): community contributions in the form of PRs, issues, wikis, docs, tutorials, thoughts, etc are all welcomed and we will try hard to address them in a timely manner.
 * All code contributions must be documented, tested, PEP8 compliant, and python 3 compatible.
 Pythonic code is easier to use, easier to maintain, and faster to develop.
 Adhering to PEP8 guidelines allows other python developers read code more quickly and accurately.
-* We're not promising to maintain this repo for any length of time.

 That being said, we welcome your thoughts and contributions to our fork.